 Weight is a defining factor with this model weighing in at a total of only 4.5 oz.
 That’s considerably lighter than the standard aviation headsets some readers might be used.

-This headset uses active noise cancellation to cut back on outside noise so you can hear tower clearly.
+This in-ear flight headset uses active noise cancellation to cut back on outside noise so you can hear tower clearly.
 There are three different active noise cancellation settings you can choose from so you can adjust the headset in flight.

 The headset also includes Bluetooth connectivity.
 All of the settings on the headset can be controlled via a control module on the cable.